Kirk-KD/room-scan/README.md

 Barely working

-Made by me (Kirk), Jason came up with the idea of a room scanning/traversing robot.
-This is only a simulation for testing purposes
+Code by me, Jason came up with the idea of a room scanning/traversing robot, and selected the color of the robot's rotation indicator (very much contribution).

+This is only a simulation for testing purposes.